joembedded/JesFs/README.md

 - **Survive power losses** without breaking a sweat
 - Run on **ultra-small devices** with minimal resources
 - Work **reliably for years** without maintenance
-- Handle **firmware updates and paramater changes remotely** and securely
+- Handle **firmware updates and parameter changes remotely** and securely
 - Be easily **mirrored to a digital twin 👯‍♂️ in the Cloud** (As used e.g. in the [LTX project](https://github.com/joembedded/LTX_server))